std4lqi/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Solution:**

-Change z/OSMF configuration.
+#### Configure z/OSMF

+Make sure that z/OSMF is running and is on 127.0.0.1:1443 interface, and try to log in to API Catalog again.
+If you get the same error message, change z/OSMF configuration.

 **Follow these steps:**

 1. Locate the z/OSMF PARMLIB member IZUPRMxx.

     For example, locate IZUPRM00 member in SYS1.PARMLIB.

 2. Change the current `HOSTNAME` configuration to `HOSTNAME('*')`.
 3. Change the current `HTTP_SSL_PORT` configuration to `HTTP_SSL_PORT('1443')`.

+    **Important!** If you change the port in the z/OSMF configuration file, all your applications lose connection to z/OSMF.

 For more information, see [Syntax rules for IZUPRMxx](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/izuconfig_IZUPRMxx.htm).

 If changing the z/OSMF configuration does not fix the issue, reconfigure Zowe.

 **Follow these steps:**

 1. Open `.zowe_profile` in the home directory of the user who installed Zowe.
 2. Modify the value of the `ZOWE_ZOSMF_PORT` variable.
 3. Reinstall Zowe.